List of generals of the Lithuanian military: Anti-Soviet resistance

-Three men were posthumously awarded the rank of general for their contributions to the anti-Soviet Lithuanian Freedom Army and Lithuanian partisans in 1998.
+Three men were posthumously awarded the rank of general for their contributions to the anti-Soviet resistance, in particular the Lithuanian Liberty Army, the Union of Lithuanian Freedom Fighters and the Lithuanian partisan movement in 1998.
 They did not serve as generals in the Lithuanian Army as it ceased to exist in 1940.

-Post-Soviet
+Since 1990

-On March 11, 1990, Lithuania declared independence from the Soviet Union.
-The reestablished Lithuanian Army initially had two general ranks (lieutenant general and general), but the system was changed in 1998 to three ranks: brigadier general, major general, lieutenant general.
-In the Lithuanian Naval Force, the equivalent ranks are viceadmiral and admiral.
+On 11 March 1990, Lithuania restored its independence and reestablished the Lithuanian Armed Forces.
+Initially, there were two general ranks (lieutenant general and general), but the system was changed in 1998 to three ranks and again in 2023 to four ranks: brigadier general, major general, lieutenant general and general.
+In the Lithuanian Naval Force, the equivalent ranks are flotilla admiral, counter admiral, viceadmiral and admiral.

 Temporary promotions to general were given to two individuals: